-MarinePure and Brightwell Aquatics Bio Bricks are two of the most popular products available and you can click the links to see them at MarineDepot.com.
+MarinePure is the most popular product available and you can click the link to see them at AquariumSpecialty.com.

 I recommend the spheres as they are simple to fit into any canister tray size.
 The blocks and plates will be too big and you will have to ‘Saw’ them to fit, thus wasting money.

 How Often Do You Need To Clean An Aquarium Canister Filter?

 My recommendation is WEEKLY.
 This is the biggest reason why canister filters cause their owners trouble.
 A canister filter left to accumulate detritus and waste will soon reduce its flow and allow the dirt to begin to break down and increase Nitrates.

 You have probably heard of canister filters becoming ‘Nitrate Traps’ on many forums, this is why.

 The second reason to keep them clean is that as the filter becomes clogged, the flow rate though it will decrease and less water will pass through the media to be filtered.

 Like any piece of equipment on your aquarium, keeping it regularly cleaned, maintained and the media replaced will see many years of successful use.